 With extensive literature reviews, the team created a database on energy use for LDVs and MHDVs and energy price.
 All these data are stored in the form of excel spreadsheets.
 In total, the team identified 1,047 records for LDV energy use, 1,684 records for MHDV energy use, and 123 records for energy prices.
 Each record is distinguishable by vehicle type (e.g., powertrain, class, and use type), driving conditions (e.g., CS and CD), and reference source (i.e., different papers and reports).
 The team demonstrated example results as follows.

 Figure 1 and Figure 2 show liquid fuel and electricity fuel economies for mid-size cars and SUVs by powertrain technologies for both DOE low and high technologies assumptions.
 These fuel economies are combined adjusted fuel economies considering urban and highway driving cycles, and are based on Autonomie’s simulation results (REF).
-Figure 1shows that there are better fuel economies for liquid fuel with e-drive (e.g., PHEVs) or fuel cell systems.
-Figure 2 shows that for electric vehicles, vehicles with smaller batteries generally have higher fuel economies.
+Figure 1shows that hybrid vehicles (e.g., PHEVs) or fuel cell systems have better fuel economies than conventional liquid fuel vehicles.
+Figure 2 shows that for electric vehicles, vehicles with smaller batteries (lower range on single charge) generally have higher fuel economies due to weight penalty of larger battery packs.
 Both figures indicate that the DOE’s high technology scenario has better fuel economies compared to the low technology scenario, and all fuel economies are generally improved over time.

 Figure 1.
 LDV Fuel Economy Estimates of Mid-size Cars and Mid-size SUVs – Liquid Fuels and Hydrogen